osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 ```

 !!! warning
-    For over 100 TB of assigned space we highly encourage to use this setup and mount `<NAMESPACE PARTITION>` in
+    For over 10 TB of assigned space we highly encourage to use this setup and mount `<NAMESPACE PARTITION>` in
-    solid state disks or NVME.
+    solid state disks or NVMe.

 ### Single host partition ###